shionguha/rscripts/README.md

 **bayesian-sensitivityanalysis.R**: A script which takes some sample data and performs Bayesian sensitivity analysis on the results of an experiment.
 This is slightly different from the usual frequentist way of doing sensitivity analysis.

 **proportion-comparing.R**: A script which makes up some fake data and statistically tests between 2 proportions from a bayesian perspective.
 This type of analysis is very quick, dirty and useful in hci research.

+**hierarchicalmodeling-bayesian.R**: A script which performs randomized hierarchical, bayesian modeling.